verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

   <em><b>Figure 3.
 Background of estimation of photo's ground altitude from home point's terrain altitude</b></em>
 </p>

-As user is expected to provide location of the home point, it may be difficult in cases such as the user is not the person taking the photos, or just simply forgot the location.
+As the user is expected to provide location of the home point, it may be difficult in cases such as the user is not the person taking the photos, or just simply forgot the location.
 In such situations, [Adjacent photo matching](#adjacent-photo-matching) may be useful.

 ### Adjacent photo matching

-Similar to Home point correction, this feature also tries to estimate photo's ground altitude from home point's terrain altitude.
+Similar to Home point correction, this feature also tries to estimate a photo's ground altitude from home point's terrain altitude.
 However, the way to estimate is different.
 Required inputs are photos input folder, a DEM file and location of the home point (See Figure 4).
 In the correction method, please select <em><b>Adjacent photo matching</b></em>.
-DEM file could be SRTM (Shuttle Radar Topography Mission) or any applicable datasets (30 meter spatial resolution or less).
+The DEM file could be SRTM (Shuttle Radar Topography Mission) or any applicable datasets (30 meter spatial resolution or less).

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/Adj_UI_after.PNG?raw=true" alt="Adj_UI_afterSliding">